CAE Reafing and Use of English Test 9

 Part 7

 Fritter away (v) — to spend something unwisely.
-Try not to fritter away the money you inherited form your parents.
+Try not to fritter away the money you inherited from your parents.

 Insight (n) — sudden realisation; ability to see hidden meanings and ideas.
 The company is looking to hire young people who have insight on how the industry should look in five years from now on.